-The Complainant and Respondent may each choose and be accompanied to any meeting or interview related to these procedures by an advisor of his/her/their own choice, who may be, but is not required to be, an attorney.
+The Complainant and Respondent may each choose and be accompanied to any meeting or interview related to these procedures by a non-lawyer advisor.
 Each party's advisor may provide support related to any meeting or interview but may not participate actively in such meetings or interviews.
 During meetings and interviews, an advisor may quietly confer or pass notes with the party in a non-disruptive manner.
-The advisor may not intervene in a meeting or interview or address the Title IX Investigator.
-The parties must each bear the expense of his/her/their advisor, if any, with the exception that if there is a hearing and a party does not have an advisor, the College will select an advisor of its choice (at the College's expense) to conduct any examination of a party or witness.
-Consistent with the College's obligation to resolve Formal Complaints of sexual harassment promptly, the College will take reasonable steps to accommodate the schedules of the parties' selected advisors but requests that the parties' selected advisors to be as flexible as possible with regard to scheduling.
+The advisor may not intervene in a meeting or interview or address the Investigator.
+The parties must each bear the expense of his/her/their advisor, if any.
+Consistent with the College's obligation to promptly resolve sexual misconduct complaints, the College reserves the right to proceed with any meeting or interview, regardless of the availability of the party's selected advisor.